Free shipping for all purchases over $300 S.F. New customers can enjoy 10% off on regular-priced health products over $350 by entering NEW10!

 Astaxanthin

-Food Sources of Astaxanthin
+Food sources of astaxanthin

-It is found in salmon, trout, lobster and shrimp.
+It is found in salmon, trout, lobster, and shrimp.

-exercise recovery
+Sports recovery

 There is high-quality evidence that astaxanthin can help muscles recover from soreness and fatigue.